digimokan/ans_role_add_user/.github/README.md

 ## Role Options

-See the role `defaults` file for for overridable vars:
+See the role `defaults` file for overridable vars:

   * [defaults/main.yml](../defaults/main.yml)

-Optionally, parameterize the role by defining these vars:
+Define these _optional_ vars for the role:

   * `user_groups`: a _list_ of existing groups to add user to